-Managing occupational health and safety risk is one of the key focuses of all directors and employees.
+Managing occupational health, safety and wellbeing risk is one of the key focuses of all directors and employees.
 Staff are required to immediately report any occupational health and safety incidents and regular training is undertaken to ensure compliance with health and safety policies.